Biniverse World Tour 2025: London

 Biniverse in London took place at the Wembley Arena on May 25.
 Speakers inside the venue played songs by Maki, Maymay Entrata, and BGYO prior to Filipino-British singer Clarissa Mae's opening act.
 She performed an acoustic cover of "American Boy" by Estelle, as well as her unreleased song.

 Following Mae's performances, an orchestral medley of Bini songs, including "Diyan Ka Lang", played as the members appeared with the word "London" behind them in big, glowing letters.
 Bini sang bits of "Lagi", "Pantropiko", "Na Na Na", and "Salamin, Salamin", pointing their microphones towards the audience so they would sing the lyrics back.
 The latter song became their first full number that night.

 The Bini members performed "No Fear", "I Feel Good", "Born to Win", "Karera", and "Strings" next.
 They then performed "Lagi" in its original vocal arrangement.
 A Positively Filipino article named Colet's final chorus to be the song and concert's "highlight of all highlights", observing that though the notes were even higher than Maloi and Jhoanna's bridge and she continued to dance, Colet's belts "remained stunningly full and clear".

 The group then performed "Diyan Ka Lang", "Blink Twice", "Cherry on Top", "Zero Pressure", the Biniverse arrangement of "Na Na Nandito Lang", "Here With You", and "Huwag Muna Tayong Umuwi".
 They dedicated the ballads to the homesick Filipinos in the UK.
 Their encore songs were "Na Na Na" and "Pantropiko".

+Toronto

+The first concrt of the North American tour was held in the Coca-Cola Coliseum.
+The set began with "Salamin, Salamin" and the show also included newer tracks like “Blink Twice,” “Zero Pressure,” "Secrets", and “Out Of My Head”.
+Previously released shows such as "Cherry On Top" and "Karera," among others, were also featured, The show closed out with an extended version of "Pantropiko".